-George’s father, Frank Costanza, gets George an interview to be a Bra Salesman with his old friend Sid Farkus.
+George’s father, Frank, gets him an interview to be a Bra Salesman with his old friend Sid Farkus.

-George is quickly fired moments later for flirting with the CEO, Ellen De Granmont, by feeling the material of her business suit.
+Moments later, George is fired for flirting with the CEO, Ellen De Granmont, by feeling the material of her business suit.

 Boss: Mr. Tuttle

-During his interview for a Sales Rep position with a rest stop supply company, George impresses Mr. Tuttle with his ability to ‘understand everything immediately and not asking a lot of questions.
+During his interview for a Sales Rep position with a rest stop supply company, George impresses Mr. Tuttle with his ability to understand everything immediately and not asking a lot of questions.

 Before formally offering George the job, Mr. Tuttle is interrupted by his secretary to take an important phone call.

 George is assigned to manage the Penske file, and while meeting with Mr. Penske he offers George a position at his company, but he is interrupted before he can finish.

-George quits, thinking he is Penske material, however he later learns that the entire Board of Directors has been indicted and are prohibited from doing business until the investigation is completed.
+George quits, thinking he can go work for Penske, however, he later learns that the entire Board of Directors has been indicted and are prohibited from doing business until the investigation is completed.